-Visual detection is manual detection by human cognition.
+Visual detection is manual detection by human interpretation and cognition.
 Human cognition is relatively well adjusted and adapted to distinguish and discard on the scale from similarity and dissimilarity in any given context.
 This also applies to micro and macro pattern detection within digital landscapes of remotely sensed data.
 Equally, patterns of nature and patterns of culture ranges from being similar and dissimilar, however, human cognition adapts to scaled macro patterns, and thus focusses on more than the individual micro contrast or shape.
-Therefore, untrained visual detection can derive reasonable detection rates by crowd-sourcing.
-This is also evidenced by the studies of Gary L. Duckers (2013) on web-based interpretations on remotely sensed data between a trained professional group of archaeologist and a group of untrained volunteers.
-Because, the rate of visual detection needs cost-benefit analysis based on crowd-sourcing information from trained and untrained groups (Goodchild 2007; Simpson & Williams 2008).
-Surveying by crowd-sourced visual detection resulted in an average coverage of around 4.7 km2 per day by a trained professional group, whereas the untrained group of volunteers surveyed around 5 km2 per day (Duckers 2013, chapter 4).
+Therefore, even inexperiencedvisual detection can derive reasonable detection rates by crowd-sourcing.
+This is also evidenced by the studies of Gary L. Duckers (2013) on web-based interpretations on remotely sensed data between a professional group of archaeologist and a group of inexperienced volunteers.
+Complete and constant coverage of landscape for archaeological heritage management, requires cost-beneficial visual detection analysis based on crowd-sourcing information from a wide variety of groups (Goodchild 2007; Simpson & Williams 2008).
+Surveying by crowd-sourced visual detection resulted in an average coverage of around 4.7 km2 per day by an experienced professional group, whereas the inexperienced group of volunteers surveyed around 5 km2 per day (Duckers 2013, chapter 4).
 This does not necessarily indicate uniformity in the quality of information from the transcription of remotely sensed data.
-But comparatively, the survey areas covered by crowdsourcing from trained and untrained focus groups are almost similar in comparison to spatial area investigated.
+Comparatively, the survey areas covered by crowdsourcing from experienced and inexperiencedfocus groups are almost similar in comparison to spatial area investigated.
 Open data and open investigations therefore has advantages in regards to amount of possible area and amount of information extracted.
 The potential amount of information is increased by crowd-sourcing data from interested groups and people by the sheer number of potential surveyors enlisted.
-Thus, a large body of untrained investigators has the potential to locate almost all details of interest within a landscape, despite not necessarily having the same prerequisite to make initial detection compared to trained investigators.
-The potential detection is the same between trained and untrained investigator, but the confidence in quality of extracted information differs.
+Thus, a large body of inexperienced investigators has the potential to locate almost all details of interest within a landscape, despite not necessarily having the same prerequisite to make initial detection compared to expert investigators.
+The potential detection is the same between experienced and inexperienced investigator, but the confidence in quality of extracted information differs.
 The question then becomes, is the quality of information as a result better or worse?
-Answering this is not simple since there is no singular measure for correct detection of all cultural heritage information hidden in the landscape.
+Answering this is not simple, since there is no singular measure for correct detection of all cultural heritage information hidden in the landscape.
 The range of information hidden in the landscape constantly changes by smaller and larger impacts on the landscape, and the patterns are different compared to resolution and scale by perspective and source.
 Therefore, the outcome is not only determined by the remotely sensed data, but rather as a perspective and source of interpretation.
 Amount of data detail and resolution indicates potential amount of information from macro and micro pattern detection.
 But, amount of detail and information by resolution, does not guarantee complete detection, as discussed previously in chapter 2.9.